Help stop the spread!

 Zebra mussels have fairly specific water chemistry requirements and are limited to waters with moderate to high calcium concentrations and pH.
 In Connecticut, suitable habitat for zebra mussels is mostly limited to a number of water bodies in western portions of the state.
 Under highly favorable conditions, this invasive mussel can disrupt aquatic ecosystems and is notorious for clogging water intakes and fouling boat hulls and engine cooling water systems.

 Zebra mussels and other aquatic invasive species can be inadvertently spread by boats, gear and bait buckets.
-Easy “Clean, Drain & Dry” methods to help prevent their spread can be found below.
+Easy “Clean, Drain & Dry” methods to help prevent their spread can be found on the next page.

 Zebra Mussels in Connecticut